-This last career stage is mastering your craft and creating more impact.
+This last career stage in career planning is mastering your craft and creating more impact.

 Once you’ve grown a skillset or ability, you can target it toward a specific impact.
 Let’s say you’ve spent time learning about agile project management… you’ve invested in uncovering it, and you’ve grown that muscle.
 Your last step may be to overhaul your company’s project management systems.

 That’s an extreme example, but you can see how the practice works.